tautik/Twitter_Backend/README.md

 - User should be able to create a post

   - [The post/tweet cannot be more than 250 chars]
-  - [Every post/tweet will be having support for image upload]
+  - [Every post/tweet wil l be having support for image upload]

 - Any post should be visible to all those users who follows the author
 - Anyone who follows you can comment on a post/tweet